Thunderbolts*: Development

 Following his work on Black Widow, writer Eric Pearson brought the idea of a Thunderbolts film to Marvel Studios, realizing that Pugh had the potential to headline the film, given that Yelena was "a natural leader".
-He was drawn to the story potential of Yelena leading the Thunderbolts to go up against de Fontaine.
-By centering the story on Yelena, Pearson decided to include her father Alexei Shostakov / Red Guardian on the team, with Pearson also including Ghost because he had wanted to write the character.
-Bucky Barnes was also added to the team after a few drafts.
+He was drawn to the story potential of her leading the Thunderbolts to go up against de Fontaine.
+Because he planned to center the story on Yelena, Pearson decided to include her father Alexei Shostakov / Red Guardian on the team, while also including Ghost because he had wanted to write the character.
+Bucky Barnes / Winter Soldier was also added to the team after a few drafts.
 The roster for the team eventually became Yelena, Shostakov, Ghost, Barnes, Walker, and Antonia Dreykov / Taskmaster, with the character Bob Reynolds / Sentry added shortly after; this roster stayed consistent through subsequent drafts.
 To choose the team members, the creatives had looked through the roster of MCU characters to find "not just bad guys who could be good but characters that exist more on that morally grey plane or who were potentially destined for something else but then something went awry".
 Pearson likened Yelena to Michael Corleone and Barnes to Tom Hagen, characters from Mario Puzo's novel The Godfather (1969).
-In some of the initial drafts, Pearson had included Bill Foster / Goliath to continue his relationship with Ghost from Ant-Man and the Wasp, before joining the team by the end of the film.
-He was ultimately removed from the film, in part because Foster "didn't have the same background trauma that these other characters had, which was the unifying theme".
+In some of the initial drafts, Pearson included Bill Foster / Goliath to continue his relationship with Ghost from Ant-Man and the Wasp, before joining the team by the end of the film.
+He was ultimately removed from the film, however, partly because Foster "didn't have the same background trauma that these other characters had, which was the unifying theme".